dkhamsing/frankenstein/README.md

 #### GitHub

-Fetching star count for repos and creating a pull request for redirects requires a GitHub account with username and passwords set in a [.netrc file](http://octokit.github.io/octokit.rb/#Using_a__netrc_file).
+Fetching star count for repos / creating a pull request for redirects require a GitHub account with username and passwords set in a [.netrc file](http://octokit.github.io/octokit.rb/#Using_a__netrc_file).

 `-c` `stars`